ulfschneider/ulf.website/content/posts/2025-02-13-light-dark-progressive-enhancement.md

   - css
   - accessibility
 ---
 The [`light-dark()`](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/light-dark) function is an excellent tool to simplify the handling of colors when a website should support light mode and dark mode.
-The function allows to decouple the colors of the two modes from the rest of your CSS and as such it is reducing CSS complexity!
+The function allows to decouple the colors of the two modes from the rest of the CSS and as such it is reducing CSS complexity!

 [[toc]]